pypa/packaging.python.org/source/intro-tutorial.rst

 Who is this for?
 ~~~~~~~~~~~~~~~~~

-This tutorial is for Python users who are at an "advanced beginner" level.This means that the users of Python can import a standard Python library and can make use of basic language features like ``if``, ``for`` and other such loops and can also differentiate between them.
+This tutorial is for Python programmers who are at an "advanced beginner" level.
+There are broadly two classes of Python programmers who stand to benefit from these tutorials.

-This tutorial is also aimed at people with an intermediate level experience in Python and want to make and distribute
-a package for the first time,for Python users who need a refersher and advanced Python users who want to take on specialized packaging tasks.
+You are a Python programmer who is looking to use a third party Python package.
+You should be reasonably comfortable making use of basic language features like classes, functions, conditionals and loops.
+In addition, you should know how to import classes and functions from standard library module and the what is meant by third party packages.

 What will be covered in this tutorial?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~